How to Plan a Slower Hike

 Track and Location

-Our next planning stage assesses track and general walking conditions, which in turn influences daily distances.
-Consider your own preferences as you read the list below, because there will be differences, and add extras if you think of them.
+The next planning stage assesses track and general walking conditions, which in turn influences daily distances.
+Consider your own preferences as you read the list below, and add extras if you think of them.
 Considerations include:

 Well-marked tracks – these are easy navigating and often well-trodden, and easier underfoot.